fdac25/news/Preliminary.md

 1. [**Push**][ref-push]/sync the changes up to GitHub.
 1. [Create a **pull request**][pull-request] on the original repository

-## Learn how to access your githup repo in collab notebook
+## Learn how to access your github repo in collab notebook
 ### Option 1
 Open a line code in your notebook in google colab and run this :
 ```